amasalgadog/python-dev-journey/python_for_everybody_specialization/getting_started_with_python/README.md

 ## Introduction

-Computers want to help humans and they are programmed, and designed, to do so, and the only think in their 'mind' is 'What do you want to do next?'.
+Computers want to help humans and they are programmed (and designed) to do so.
+The only think inside the computers 'mind' is 'What do you want to do next?'.
 Users, on the other hand, they all know what to do next.
-So, the programmer job is to act as intermediary between the computer and the user in their communication.
+So, the programmer job is to act as intermediary in the communication between the computer and the user.

-In order to successfully achieve this, a programmer need to use tools such as compilers, interpreters, networks, programming languages and more.
-Python is one of those tools, a programming language that will help you in this job of serving the user.
+In order to successfully achieve this, a programmer need to use tools such as compilers, interpreters, networks, programming languages and more. **Python** is one of those tools, a programming language that will help you in this job of serving the user.

-So first, you need to install python in your computer.
-In order to work, Python need instructions.
-These instructions has to follow the language of Python and they need to be written using words the computer can understand.
+You'll need to have Python3 installed in your computer, so you'll have to download it from the Microsoft Store or their website > [Download Python](https://www.python.org/downloads/).
+Most of Linux distribution comes with Python preinstalled, but if you want to check if everything is in order you can do it by running the following in the terminal:

+> $ python3 --version

+This should return something like this:

+> Python 3.10.12

+And it's all done.
+You are ready to go!

 ## Syntax, semantics and data types